EU Green Claims Directive: Latest Guide

 Communication of explicit environmental claims is only allowed when it is backed-up by the proof mentioned in Requirement 1.

 If a product's environmental impact depends on how it's used, clear instructions on proper use are necessary.
 Claims about future benefits should include a specific deadline.
-Overall environmental impact claims based on a combined score of different factors require official EU calculation rule.
+Overall environmental impact claims based on a combined score of different factors can only be made if using an EU established calculation method.

 Information about the product or company making the environmental claim, along with the evidence supporting it, must be easily accessible.
 This information should accompany the product in physical form or through a link, QR code, or similar digital format.